Illustration of men with varying leg sizes.

 Now, to be clear, the heart specialist didn’t say that lifting weights is what caused my health to improve.
 He certainly didn’t say that it was the squatting and deadlifting that had improved my health.
 But adding up all those pieces, my health had taken a profound turn for the better.
 I had gone from high risk to low risk.

 But I don’t want to undersell the importance of those big lower-body lifts, either.
-By squatting and deadlifting 2–3 times per week for two years, I had gone from doing partials squats 75 pounds to doing deep squats with 315 pounds.
+By squatting and deadlifting 2–3 times per week for two years, I had gone from doing partial squats with 75 pounds to doing deep squats with 315 pounds.
 I had gone from doing awkward deadlifts with 95 pounds to doing conventional deadlifts with 425 pounds.
-Given that our quads and glutes are the two biggest muscles in our bodies, and that squats and deadlifts are the two best lifts for improving both bone density and cardiovascular fitness, I have no doubt that they were an important part of my transformation.
+Given that our quads and glutes are the two biggest muscles in our bodies and that squats and deadlifts are the two best lifts for improving both bone density and cardiovascular fitness, I have no doubt that they were an important part of my transformation.

 Doing a ten-rep set of squats, especially once we get strong at them, is quite similar to doing a hundred-meter sprint in terms of how much it demands of both our aerobic and anaerobic systems.
 If we rest a couple of minutes and then do another set, and then another, then we’re essentially doing high-intensity interval training (HIIT).
 We’re combining intense exercise with short periods of rest, and the effect on our general health can be profound.